Umlaut (linguistics)

 All of these processes occurred in the history of the Germanic languages; see Germanic umlaut for more details.
 I-mutation is the most prominent of the processes, to the extent that it is often referred to simply as "umlaut".

 Similar processes also occurred in the history of the Celtic languages, especially Old Irish.
 In this context, these processes are often referred to as affection.

-Vowel-raising umlaut occurred in the history of many of the Romance languages, in which it is normally termed metaphony.
+Vowel-raising umlaut occurred in the history of many of the Romance languages, in the study of which it is normally termed metaphony.